S.T.A.L.K.E.R.: Call of Pripyat: Development and release

 Call of Pripyat utilizes the X-Ray Engine 1.6, allowing advanced modern graphical features through the use of DirectX 11 to be fully integrated; one outstanding feature being the inclusion of real-time GPU tessellation.
 Regions and maps feature photo realistic scenes of the region it is made to represent.
 There is also extensive support for older versions of DirectX, meaning that Call of Pripyat is also compatible with DirectX 9 through 11.
 The game is AMD Eyefinity validated.

 The game has a Limited Special Edition, released only in Germany, that features an A3-sized map of the Zone, 2 faction patches, a stalker bandanna and a "stalker" lighter, as well as the metal case in which the game is included.
 Also another Special Edition, released in the rest of Europe, that includes Art Cards, an A2-sized map of the Zone and the Soundtrack CD, was released.
 In North American territories, a Collector's Edition has been released, containing a smaller version of the Zone's map, a tech-tree poster and stickers.
 Call of Pripyat is also available through multiple digital distribution outlets.

+The game was released on Xbox One, PlayStation 4 and Nintendo Switch as part of the collection S.T.A.L.K.E.R.: Legends of the Zone Trilogy with its subtitle being changed to "Call of Prypiat".